 You can find guidance and inspiration for more examples of mini campaigns and practice based real life solutions on the poverty proof the outdoors pages.

-Currently in year one of my PhD, I am building the work on poverty and inclusion in the outdoors and am investigating the influence of poverty and stigma on access to adventure experiences.
+Currently in year two of my PhD, I am building the work on poverty and inclusion in the outdoors and am investigating the influence of poverty and stigma on access to outdoor and adventure experiences.

-I use ethnographic methods and utilise fireside interviews and walking interview techniques.
+I use ethnographic methods and utilise participant observation, fireside interviews and walking interview techniques.

-I have several "pracademic" research interests that I have discussed, delivered at conferences, training and blogged about: Aggressive play outdoors, Story and monsters in the woods, Nature tables for inclusivity, Campfire Cooking, Neurodiversity Outdoors, Why Tiny adventures matter, Outdoors, nature and privilege, outdoor learning in unusual spaces.
+Nik has several "pracademic" research interests that have been discussed, delivered at conferences, training and blogged about: Play, Aggressive play outdoors, Story, Monsters, Nature tables for inclusivity, Campfire Cooking, Neurodiversity Outdoors, Why Tiny adventures matter, Outdoors, nature and privilege, outdoor learning in unusual spaces.